 Creating a true cycling city

 We launched our ten year strategy in 2017 to transform cycling in Southampton.
-We're only two years in but we've already made some big improvements to the Southampton Cycle Network (SCN).
-Here's an update on where we're creating high quality, consistent and safe cycle routes in 2019.
+Four years in, we've made some big improvements to the Southampton Cycle Network (SCN).
+Here's an update on where we're creating high quality, consistent and safe cycle routes across the city.

 Cycling Southampton 2017-2027